-- Each telescoping pole uses 3 polyolefin heat shrink pieces (PN 10-1059-01).
-On a 20m-6m element half, 3 pieces are used and on a 40/30 element half, six pieces are used.
-Once finished, the seal is secure and waterproof.
-This product requires a heat gun for activation of the adhesive. - When positioning the heat shrink, place it so that the joint of the telescoping pole is centered in the middle of the heat shrink.
-Figure 6.04 below shows how this is done. - Using a heat gun (hair dryers will NOT work), apply heat evenly around the entire area of heat shrink.
-Note: There are 4 blue colored lines imprinted on the tubing.
+- 4. Each telescoping pole uses 3 total polyolefin heat shrink pieces.
+2qty 1.5" x 6" (PN 10-1059-01) for the two largest joints, and 1qty 1.1" x 6" (PN 10-1059-21) for the smallest joint.
+One covering each joint after it has been pulled tight.
+This creates a secure and waterproof seal.
+This product requires a heat gun for activation of the adhesive. - 5.
+When positioning the heat shrink, place it so that the joint of the telescoping pole is centered in the middle of the heat shrink. - 6.
+Using a heat gun (hair dryers will NOT work), apply heat evenly around the entire area of heat shrink.
+Note: there are 4 blue colored lines imprinted on the tubing.
 The joint is considered done being heated and waterproof when the lines change color to a yellowish green.
-Each line needs to change color to ensure even adhesion temperatures.
+Each line needs to change color to ensure even adhesion temperatures. - 7.
+The heat shrink will want to slide as it is heated so wear gloves and reposition the heat shrink to keep it centered on the joint as needed.
+Caution: The heat shrink will be HOT, wear insulated gloves!